Bangkok Population 2020

 Most people in Bangkok are of Thai ethnicity.
-The census does not request race or ethnicity and the city does not maintain information on ethnic composition.
+The census does not request race or ethnicity, and the city does not maintain information on ethnic composition.
 There are, however, several groups in the country as a result of immigration and forced settlers.
 This includes the Vietnamese, Khmer, Northern Thai, Lao, Tavoyan, Malay and Mon.
-One of the most prominent ethnic groups are the Chinese, who were 75% of the city's population in 1828, which dropped to 50% by the 1950s.
+One of the most prominent ethnic groups is the Chinese, who were 75% of the city's population in 1828, which dropped to 50% by the 1950s.

-The Chinese community is largely centered in Yaowarat, the Chinatown of Bangkok.
+The Chinese community is mostly centered in Yaowarat, the Chinatown of Bangkok.
 There is an Indian community in Phahurt, a Japanese community close to Soi Phrom Phong and an Arab and North African community along Soi Nana.

 Bangkok Population Growth